 - a proactive and results-focused approach to work

 - stamina and physical fitness.

-Pre-entry experience, usually in student broadcasting, work experience with a production company or in local television or radio, is very important.
-The major broadcasters offer a number of work experience opportunities annually.
-See, for example:
+Having pre-entry experience, such as work experience with a production company or in local television or radio, is important.
+Major broadcasters offer a number of work experience opportunities annually.
+These include:

 Be prepared to be persistent in approaching producers, directors and other industry contacts for work experience.
 Find addresses and named contacts in directories such as:

-Although it is important to show your enthusiasm, employers will be more concerned with your knowledge, insight or experience of the industry.
+Although it is important to show your enthusiasm, employers will be more concerned with your knowledge of, insight into or experience of the industry.

 It is important to prepare well before asking for pre-entry work experience.
-Read relevant press to learn more about the industry, such as:
+Reading relevant press will help you learn more about the industry: